ramesh16835/Winter-Skill-Development/README.md

 ## ❄️ Winter Skill Development Program – Project

 📖 Introduction

 This project is developed as part of the Winter Skill Development Program, which aims to enhance practical knowledge and improve technical skills during the winter training period.
 The project focuses on applying theoretical concepts to real-world problems and strengthening problem-solving abilities.

 🎯 Objectives

-To gain hands-on experience with practical implementation
+-To gain hands-on experience with practical implementation

-To improve logical thinking and programming skills
+-To improve logical thinking and programming skills

-To understand real-world applications of concepts learned
+-To understand real-world applications of concepts learned

-To build confidence in project development
+-To build confidence in project development

 📂 Project Description

-This project includes:
+-This project includes:

-Understanding the problem statement
+-Understanding the problem statement

-Designing the solution logic
+-Designing the solution logic

-Writing clean and efficient code
+-Writing clean and efficient code

-Testing and debugging the program
+-Testing and debugging the program

-Improving functionality based on requirements
+-Improving functionality based on requirements

 The project is currently under development and will be updated with additional features and improvements as learning progresses.